 The Nuclide of an atom is not just the Baryons (Protons and Neutrons) themselves, but also a weak energy bundle taken from the Baryons.
-In atomic bonding, Protons are loaned and borrowed, and the Nucleonic deficit pulls on the loaned Protons.
 Only a Hydrogen atom can be Void in a bond.
 When the Hydrogen atom is Void the pull of the Nuclide has no Baryons to center it, and the pull results in an intermolecular attraction.

 The intermolecular attraction is represented in the water molecule diagram below by dotted green arrows (each Void Hydrogen can form only one link).

 In the simplified bonding diagrams in this article the Atomic Number of the Element (the number of Protons in the Nuclide) is in black, arrows show transfers of Protons, and the bonded Proton counts are in red.

 Acidity is conventionally measured by the acidic activity level.
 A logarithmic scale is used called the pH (percentage Hydronium).
 A pH of 7 is neutral, and lower is acidic (if higher, called a base).